Hi, I’m Sol.

 Furthermore, as an immigrant whose entire extended family was still living in the developing world, I also knew that it wasn’t just about “work hard” or “grind grind grind” or “believe in yourself” malarkey.
 And having a one-time launch of $50,000 does not make you a guru, nor does making $2k/mo from your websites make you a passive income genius, nor does getting 2000 visitors a day to your site make you some traffic genius.

-I’ve done it for 19 years now.
+I’ve done it for over 20 years now.
 I’ve generated over eight figures.
 I have websites that collectively garner over 200,000 visitors a day.

 As a quick example, Examine.com was recognized by Fast Company as a Top 10 innovative company in health and fitness in 2015.
 Men’s Fitness called me a Game Changer in 2014 (along with names like Stephen Colbert and Pharrell).
 Examine.com also got me on the advisory board of a certain Arnold Schwarzenegger, and also got me interviewed on Forbes.
 Examine.com itself garners around 70,000 visitors a day, and is a seven-figure business itself.
 Best of all, I have little to do with it – the team I’ve assembled runs it while I spend my time on projects like SJO.com.